italia/eudi-wallet-it-docs/docs/en/trust.rst

 Federation Roles
 ------------------

-All the participants are Federation Entities that MUST be accredited by an Accreditation Body, except for Wallet Instances which are End-User's personal devices certified by their Wallet Provider.
+All the participants are Federation Entities that MUST be accredited by an Registration Body, except for Wallet Instances which are End-User's personal devices certified by their Wallet Provider.

 .. note::